-Here’s how Calcey helped a London-based food-tech startup transform their business with AWS Lambda
+Here’s how Calcey helped a London-based food-tech startup transform its business with AWS Lambda

 To borrow a metaphor, if the complexity of a regular meal delivery app can be equated to the experience of driving a car on a busy road, the complexity involved in ensuring a bespoke meal delivery service such as FFF runs smoothly is akin to piloting a helicopter.
 Every minute adjustment from the user’s end can set off a chain reaction in the algorithm that powers the company.

 Like most other technologically powered services, FFF too is powered by an algorithm whose main function is to carefully put together a set of bespoke meals to suit a given daily caloric requirement, which can vary from customer to customer.
 The actual meals are then prepared accordingly and delivered on a pre-set schedule.
 At first glance, this looks easy, but when you have to tweak thousands of meals a day, it quickly becomes a nightmare.

 On a given day, FFF has to balance and create meal templates for anywhere between fifty to hundreds of new orders.
 While the existing infrastructure was capable of managing this workload, any change to existing recipes or meals invalidated all previous meal/recipe templates due to changes in the nutrients between meals.
 This created a need to re-balance and create new meal templates for a large number of orders within a short timeframe, and the existing infrastructure could not cope with this increased demand for speed and simultaneous processing power.